cis3296f25/02-3dquests/README.md

 - Contact 82chaudrys@gmail.com for .env file for database credentials to sign in
 - Click on http://localhost:3000/ which appears in terminal

+# How to play and test
+Read release notes for release 1.5

 # How to run local godot server on windows powershell
 ```